leezheee83/Solutions-of-leetcode-hot-problems-/LeetCodeNote.md

 - we try to use the deapth-first searching to check the validation of each node, so we defined the helper function to check in recursive processing .
 - focusing on the boundary with left and right of the node value .
 - Helper function is to refresh the boundary in recursive processing
-- the second deatails is to focus on the judge of the equal values.
+- the second deatails is to focus on the judge of the equal values, so we use recursive function to store each result .

 ***Code***
 ``` C++

 /**
  * Definition for a binary tree node.
  * struct TreeNode {